trickerer/Trinity-Bots/README.md

 - If you still prefer to patch the core yourself, clone both AzerothCore and Trinity-Bots using
   - `git clone https://github.com/azerothcore/azerothcore-wotlk.git --depth 1`
   - `git clone https://github.com/trickerer/Trinity-Bots.git`
-- Installing NPCBots is not much different from clean install so regardless of the chosen installation method follow [AzerothCore Installation Guide](https://azerothcore.org/wiki/installation) to install the server to the point before it asks you to run it
+- Installing NPCBots is not much different from clean install so regardless of the chosen installation method follow [AzerothCore Installation Guide](https://azerothcore.org/wiki/installation) to install the server to the point where it asks you to run it
 - Now if you used a pre-patched repo jump to step `5`, otherwise keep on reading

 1. Copy `Trinity-Bots/AC/NPCBots.patch` file to your `azerothcore-wotlk` folder